-The heater can be switched on and off by command, see table below.
+The STS3x is equipped with an internal heater, which is meant for plausibility checking only.
+The temperature increase achieved by the heater depends on various parameters and lies in the range of a few degrees centigrade.
+It can be switched on and off by command, see table below.
 The status is listed in the status register.
 After a reset the heater is disabled (default condition).

 Command Hex Code

 Command MSB LSB

 Heater Enable 0x30 6D

-Heater Disabled 0.00 66
+Heater Disabled 0x30 66

-S I2C Address W Comm 2 13 14 15 16 17 18 mmand LSB
+S I2C Address W Comm 2 13 14 15 16 17 18 nmand LSB

-Table 13 Heater command (Clear blocks are controlled by the microcontroller, grey blocks by the sensor)
+Table 13 Heater command (clear blocks are controlled by the microcontroller, grey blocks by the sensor)